How to Ovecome Your Fear of Driving

 Another way to manage your anxiety as you face your driving anxiety is to practice mindfulness while you drive.
 This means being aware of your thoughts and returning your awareness to the present moment any time you find yourself becoming immersed in “What if” negative thinking.

 One way to do this is to list in your head five things you can see and five things you can hear.
 The point of this exercise is to shift you into non-judging mindful awareness.
-And, before you even start driving, set an intention to be a mindful driver or do a quick meditation.
+And, before you even start driving, set an intention to be a mindful driver or do a quick fear of driving meditation like the ones found below.

 Have a “Plan B”